hunoong/slave2-A/week1/README.md

 # Week 01 [24.07.20]
 ## Introduction
-So today we started to look at the terms-Parametric & Generative design-first.
+So today we started to look at the terms what Parametric & Generative design is first.

 -**[parametric design]** is dependent on variables that change the geometry or other factors (like a template) -**[generative design]** creates new objects or visuals where there were not any before (as if you are growing something)